Kristen Stewart Slammed For Talking About Robert Pattinson Affair While Promoting Films

 Kristen Stewart and Robert Pattinson’s relationship and their very public breakup did not go well with fans.
-The Twilight movie fans, who adored Bella Swan and Edward Cullen, reportedly still wishes to hear about how their real-life stars felt when they went through a nasty breakup.
+The Twilight movie fans, who adored Bella Swan and Edward Cullen, reportedly still wish to hear about how their real-life stars felt when they went through a nasty breakup.

-The Twilight co-stars who started dating during their epic blockbuster romance movie series ended their relationship with the completion of the franchise.
+The Twilight co-stars, who started dating during their epic blockbuster romance movie series, ended their relationship with the completion of the franchise.
 Robert Pattinson and Kristen Stewart’s breakup in 2012 was covered by every media outlet.

 The Snow White And The Huntsman director Rupert Sanders and Kristen were caught on camera kissing and cuddling.
 Later, the 26-year-old actress had to issue a public apology to her Twilight co-star.